zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Objectives
 ------------
-- Do research on your project.
+- Be able to describe the force acting on springs using Hooke's Law and spring constant.
-- Get caught up on missing work and test corrections.
+- Design a lab for

 Agenda
 ---------